 - Combined Arts

-- Visual Arts – including those working in an artistic context in galleries and museums (not including museums focused work)
+- Visual Arts – including those working in an artistic context in galleries and museums (not including museums-focused work)

 Those who work in the film, television, animation, post-production and visual effects industries can also apply for Exceptional Talent (Global talent visa).
 The Producers’ Alliance for Film and Television (PACT) assess these applications on our behalf.
 However, you cannot apply for Exceptional Promise if you work in these fields.

 You can apply for either Exceptional Talent or Exceptional Promise if you work as a fashion designer or architect.
 Moreover, the British Fashion Council (BFC) assess applications from fashion designers.
-Also, applications from architects are assessed by The Royal Institute of British Architects (RIBA) on our behalf.
+Also, applications from architects are set by The Royal Institute of British Architects (RIBA) on our behalf.

-An applicant must meet at least two of the below three criteria to obtain Global talent visa:
+An applicant must meet at least two of the below three criteria to obtain a Global talent visa: